24 Hours On Wild & Beautiful Inis Mor, In Ireland’s Aran Islands

 Where to stay on Inishmore (Inis Mor)

 Inishmore is tiny and remote, with limited accommodation options, so I recommend booking early.
 I booked my trip with less than a month’s notice, so didn’t have many options.
-I ended up staying in the unique glamping pods near the beach (see TripAdvisor reviews & their website), which was a cool experience.
+I ended up staying in the unique glamping pods near the beach (see TripAdvisor reviews), which was a cool experience.
 I’ll talk about those more in a few minutes.

 If I’d had my choice, I probably would have booked Kilmurvey House (more remote but looks really cool) or Seacrest B&B. Pier House B&B and Aran Islands Hotel are also super close to the ferry and main town.